shapeshed/twit-ee.ee_addon/README.markdown

 ## License ##

-Twit-ee is free for personal and donationware for commercial use.
+Twit-ee is free for personal and commercial use.

-For commercial use a donation of $10 is suggested.
+If you use it commercially use a donation of $10 is suggested.
 You can send [donations here](http://pledgie.org/campaigns/2898).

 Twit-ee is licensed under a [Open Source Initiative - BSD License][] license.
+I encourage other to fork the code and enhance it.

 ## Installation